wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    Premium P2 includes all P1 features, plus really cool <strong>"Identity Protection"</strong> with these policies Assignment to all users:

+   Additionally, Microsoft 365 subscribers have an additional Azure AD licensing options:
+   * Free 500,000 object limit, includes MFA for O365 services
+   * $1/mo.
+Basic for group-base access management with SLAs
+   * $6/mo.
+P1 for conditional access based on device/location & MFA for on-prem. services
+   * $9/mo.
+P2 for Identity Protection, Access reviews, Privileged Identity Management
+   <br /><br />

-   * Multi-factor authentication registration policy to Require MFT
+   * Multi-factor authentication registration policy to Require MFA

    * User risk remediation policy to require password change, with review of number of users impacted